 It takes stamina.
 On working the multiple ranch deals, Craig’s advice was to “keep the big picture in mind.
 By putting all three (ranches) together it helped the value of the whole.
 Stay focused on the whole.”

 Once the neighbors realized that the new owners were actually going to be the ones running the cattle and operating the ranch, they backed off and were helpful whenever their insight was desired.
 Starting a cattle ranch was a challenge, but it paid off for the new owners as well as their community.
 Greg and Tim have also shown the surrounding ranches new technologies that some of the seasoned ranches had not yet considered.

-Another reason for Greg, Tim and Matt starting the Little Belt Cattle Company was when people were stocking up on toilet paper and groceries at the height of the Covid-19 Pandemic, they wanted to be a supplier of a good to the American people.
+Another reason for Greg, Tim, and Matt starting the Little Belt Cattle Company was when people were stocking up on toilet paper and groceries at the height of the Covid-19 Pandemic, they wanted to be a supplier of a good to the American people.
 This was one of the first times that most Americans were denied the “American Leisure System.”
-Many people didn’t know where to acquire the goods that they had become so accustom to and what to do replace such items.
-Tim is excited in the Little Belt Cattle Company’s mission.
-He believes deeply: to forge a more locally minded food procurement system that is durable, resilient and connected to the surrounding communities.
+Many people didn’t know where to acquire the goods that they had become so accustomed to and what to do replace such items.
+Tim is excited about the Little Belt Cattle Company’s mission.
+He believes deeply: to forge a more locally minded food procurement system that is durable, resilient, and connected to the surrounding communities.
 Their goals are to create relevant jobs and grow the economy, ultimately with a farm-to-table approach.